 Here's Everything You Wanted To Know

-Over the last 6 years, my Youtube stats tell me that I have spent 172 hours watching and researching everything I could about La Vagabonde so you don’t have to.
+Over the last 6 years, my Youtube stats tell me that I have spent 172 hours watching and researching everything I could about La Vagabonde because I adore their channel.

 (Yes, I really am *that* obsessed with Riley and Elayna’s journey I’ve honestly watched EVERY episode to date!)

 ➔ How Sailing La Vagabonde afforded their boat

 ➔ What boat they have and its upgrades

 Then you’ve definitely come to the right place.

 Think of this like a wiki for Sailing La Vagabonde.